January 28, 2021

 Ultimately, dental practice performance reviews and audits are important because they help the doctor understand their practice better and help them become a stronger leader.
 Strong financial performance leads to improved annual income and a higher selling price when it comes time to consider transitioning the practice.

 A recent survey done by Deloitte, a multinational professional services network, highlights that business audits help improve business performance.
 (1)

 Upon graduation, new dentists looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about: They will be asked to sign a contract.

-The Law Depot explains that an employment contract is what employers and employees use to spell out the rights, responsibilities, and obligations of the parties during the work period.
+The Law Depot explains an employment contract is what employers and employees use to spell out the rights, responsibilities and obligations of the parties during the work period.
 It may include information about compensation (pay/wage), vacation time, the job description and duties, probationary periods, duties of confidentiality, termination procedures, and information about both the employee and employer.
 (1)